Barzel FinOps Atlas

 It is also more than a single-system accounting connector.
 Atlas is designed to reason across accounting, ERP, banking, payment, CRM, document, tax, and workflow systems while preserving transaction-to-control lineage.

 The server intentionally remains one governed product.
-Its discovery layer routes requests across a compressed surface of 30 tools, 20 resources, and 15 prompts without splitting cross-domain finance context across multiple servers.
+Its discovery layer routes requests across a compressed surface of 30 tools, 21 resources, and 16 prompts.
+The whole agent-cost control plane is one tool, preserving context without splitting Atlas into multiple servers.

 Supported Finance Systems